 Quantity | 6 single doses |

-Revolution Topical Solution for Cats is a flea treatment that also treats ear mites, hookworms, roundworms, and prevents heartworms.
-This solution is recommended for application every 30 days and will kill adult fleas and prevent eggs from hatching for up to one month.
+Revolution Topical Solution for Cats is a flea treatment that also treats ear mites, hookworms, and roundworms and prevents heartworms.
+This solution is recommended for application every 30 days and will kill adult fleas and prevent eggs from hatching for up to 1 month.

 8. Advantage Multi Topical Solution for Cats